luke-h1/fe-talk-2024/slides.md

 You can release your feature to a percentage of your users instead of everyone all at once

 <!--
 We've touched on this a bit already and this is what we'll be using a/b testing for.
-Instead of activating a feature for all users at once, we can activate features in segments to a growing percentage of users.
-We might decide to roll a feature out in 25% increments or we may be a bit more risk averse and only release to 5% of users at a time to see if something goes wrong.
+Instead of activating a feature for all users at once, we can activate features in small percentages We might decide to first release to only 25% of users and then keep an eye on our monitoring and analytics to see if anything goes wrong.
 This works on spliting your user base into different cohorts - one with the feature flag enabled 25% and one with the feature flag disabled 75%.
-This requires some sophisticated management of determining how many users you have and is not so easily implemented.
-You can do some rough maths to implement your own a/b testing platform but it won't be 100% accurate (we'll get into that a bit later).
-That's why it's best to rely on an established feature flag service such as LaunchDarkly, aws evidently things which instrument your application and determine how many users you have
 -->

 ---